-Nuclear Institute (NI)

-Established in 2009, a merger of British Nuclear Energy Society and Institution of Nuclear Engineers.
+Nuclear Institute (NI) Established in 2009, a merger of British Nuclear Energy Society and Institution of Nuclear Engineers.
 Incorporated in 2008.

-Sector: Nuclear
+Sector: Nuclear About: NI is the UK membership organisation and professional body for all who work in the nuclear sector.
+It maintains the highest standards of nuclear professionalism through the Nuclear Delta[®] and helps the careers of our members through continued learning, networking and professional registration.
 The Institute consists of nine UK regional branches and the Young Generation Network (YGN) who have strong links with the global network of YGN committees.
 Of most importance to the NI is the education and training of nuclear professionals and we work alongside partners to promote nuclear professionalism throughout the sector from certified apprentice programmes to continuing professional development at seminars and workshops to engaging in government consultations.
 Mission: The advancement of nuclear professionalism through education relating to nuclear energy, and its application and ancillary subjects.
 Members: Members include scientists and engineers worldwide, many of whom are leading figures in the nuclear industry.
 Their work ranges from fuel production to reprocessing, through plant design, construction and operation, and includes its maintenance, decommissioning and dismantling.
 They cover research and development to meet the industry's needs.
 Some work with particle accelerators used to generate intense sources of nuclear radiation and manufacture radioactive isotopes for industrial and medical use.
-Approximate number of members: 2,200 O Licensed to award: Eng Tech I Eng C Eng Registered members: 6 69 229 Grades of Membership: Affiliate, Associate (Learned Grades); Professional Member (MNucl); Fellow (FNucl).
+Approximate number of members: 2,200 0 M Licensed to award: lEng CEng Registered members: 5 64 219 Grades of Membership: Affiliate, Associate (Learned Grades); Professional Member (MNucl); Fellow (FNucl).
 Specialist interest groups: Numerous regional groups including Young Generation Network (YGN) and Women in Nuclear (WiNUK).
-Member Benefits Structure: Ten branches in the UK; one branch in South Africa Contact details:
+Member benefits Structure: Ten branches in the UK.

-Chief Executive: Sarah Beacock FEI CK International House, 1-6 Yarmouth Place, London W1J 7BU +44 (0)203 475 4701 membership@nuclearinst.com www.nuclearinst.com Companies House No: 6574762 Registered Charity number: 1125404 Royal Aeronautical Society (RAeS)
+Chief Executive: Sarah Beacock FEI CK International House, 1-6 Yarmouth Place, London W1J 7BU +44 (0)203 475 4701 membership@nuclearinst.com www.nuclearinst.com Companies House No: 6574762 Registered Charity number: 1125404

 Established in 1866.
 Incorporated by Royal Charter in 1949.
 Sector: Aerospace and aviation About: As the world's only professional body dedicated to the entire aerospace community, RAeS was established in 1866 to further the art, science and engineering of aeronautics and has been at the forefront of global developments ever since.
 Mission: To ensure the advancement of aeronautical art, science and engineering and to promote that species of knowledge which distinguishes the profession of aeronautics.
 Vision: To be recognised as the premier resource for aeronautical knowledge, debate and opinion and maintain the highest professional standards across all aeronautical disciplines.
 Members: There is a grade of membership for everyone, from those with an interest in the sector to aerospace professionals at every level and in every discipline.
-Approximate number of members: 23,000 O Licensed to award: Eng Tech I Eng C Eng Registered members: 187 701 3,356 Grades of Membership: Student Affiliate; Apprentice Affiliate; Affiliate; Associate (ARAeS); Associate Member (AMRAeS); Member (MRAeS); Fellow (FRAeS); Companion (CRAeS).
-Specialist interest groups: Numerous regional groups.
-Member Benefits Structure: 37 branches in the UK; 30 international branches; four divisions each with its own branch network.
+Approximate number of members: 24,500 Q Licensed to award: lEng C Eng Registered members: 180 700 3,367 Grades of Membership: Student Affiliate; Apprentice Affiliate; Affiliate; Associate (ARAeS); Associate Member (AMRAeS); Member (MRAeS); Fellow (FRAeS); Companion (CRAeS).
+Specialist interest groups: Numerous, including the Young Persons' Network (YPN) and Women in Aviation and Aerospace.
+Member benefits Structure: 37 branches in the UK; 30 international branches; four divisions each with its own branch network.
 Contact details: